Project Highlights

 Ownership:Up to 95%

-Project Status:Exploration
+Project Status:Application

 • Known Carbonatite with proven REE enrichment.